craigmulligan/website/content/posts/crowdfactor.md

 ## How it works

 Every 10 mins, Crowdfactor will stream a minute of footage from a configured [surfline camera](https://www.surfline.com/surf-report/venice-breakwater/590927576a2e4300134fbed8).
 It then feeds that footage into a computer vision model to count the number of surfers in the water.
-The surfer count is then saved to a database along with the [surf rating](https://www.surfline.com/surf-news/surflines-rating-surf-heights-quality/1417) at the time of recording.
+The surfer count is then saved to a database along with the [surf rating](https://www.surfline.com/surf-news/surflines-rating-surf-heights-quality/1417) and other weather conditions at the time of recording.

 ![Vision model counting surfers](/img/prediction.png)

-With this database you can then make predictions based on the day of the week, time and surf rating.
-For instance if it's a Wednesday 11am and the conditions are poor, you can take an average of the previous crowd recordings on Wednesday at 11am when conditions have been poor to make a prediction.

-These predictions are visualised along side the real recordings and the forecasted [surf ratings](https://support.surfline.com/hc/en-us/articles/5402742348955-Surf-Conditions-Ratings-and-Colors) for the day on a [dashboard](https://9d6cb911e0cb153469c25e3e910ac831.balena-devices.com/).
+You can then use these readings to train another model which makes predictions on the crowd count based on the other parameters like day, time, wave quality and weather.
+These crowd count predictions are visualised along side the real recordings and the forecasted [surf ratings](https://support.surfline.com/hc/en-us/articles/5402742348955-Surf-Conditions-Ratings-and-Colors) for the day on a [dashboard](https://9d6cb911e0cb153469c25e3e910ac831.balena-devices.com/).

 ![Dashboard](/img/dashboard.png)